jbqueru/yast3/README.md

 inhibits thread switches, it also has to triggered deferred thread switches.

+## May 03 2025

+### Running on a 60Hz display

+When running on a 60Hz display, instead of using timer C as a base for core logic, that core logic could be kept in sync with the display, for smoother graphics.
+60Hz can be reasonably safely assumed to be more common, because it's available on both TV, RGB, VGA, and it's also what people are most likely to emulate on, such that a 60Hz vsync app might also vsync under emulation.

 # What's in the package

 The distribution package contains this `README.md` file, the main